danchoi/soywiki/README.markdown

 [ward]:http://c2.com/cgi/wiki?WikiCase

-I enjoy soy ice cream, soy milk, and tofu--all light, enjoyable, and healthy foods.
+I enjoy soy ice cream, soy milk, and tofu -- all light, enjoyable, and healthy foods.
 And "SoyWiki" hasn't been used yet to name a wiki engine.
 Hence the name.